Local901/js-validator/README.md

 # js-validator

 Validator for javascript and typescript.
 Do you have an object with uncertain contents.
-USe a validator to make sure what you have.
+Use a validator to make sure what you have.

 Quick start:
 ```shell